John Dominic Crossan, God & Empire

 I would add: beware of TV and film dramas — especially British and American — that sanitize Romans and their emperors; there’s a little too much justification of empire in them.
 I have some Celtic ancestors, too, a few of whom were not exactly bargains.
 But Julius Caesar was a Roman general, a capo di tutti capi, to borrow a modern phrase, and every bit as ruthless.

 I would note, as well: Rome evolved in a very violent world.
-When the Gauls sacked Rome in July 390 BCE, they wrecked the place but were finally dissuaded mainly by disease and the fortuitous honking of Rome’s sacred geese.
+When the Gauls sacked Rome in July 390 BCE, they wrecked the place but were finally deterred mainly by disease and the fortuitous honking of Rome’s sacred geese.
 The Romans could hardly laugh off the catastrophe.
 What lesson could they learn but “Never again!”
 Professor Crossan finds in Roman history something more applicable to our own time:

 Moreover, no teacher ever emphasized twin facts that now seem to me the two most important lessons of a classical education.
 Greece, having invented democratic rule, warns us that we can have a democracy or an empire but not both at the same time — or at least not for long.
 Rome, having invented republican rule, warns us that we can have a republic or an empire, but not both at the same time — or not for long (p.
 7, emphasis his, here and throughout).